imtayadeway/imtayadeway.github.io/_drafts/2016-07-28-testing-json-apis-with-rspec-composable-matchers.md

 hard.
 Fortunately RSpec comes with some lesser-known composable matchers that not only make for some very readable expectations but can be built up quite arbitrarily too mirroring the structure of your JSON.
+They can provide you with a single expectation on your response body that is diffable and will give you a pretty decent report on what failed.

-While I don't necessarily recommend you test every aspect of your API through full-stack request specs, you are probably going to have to write some of them, and they can be painful to write.
-Fortunately, if you don't care about every single key/value pair you're responding with RSpec offers a few ways to make your life easier.
+While I don't necessarily recommend you test every aspect of your API through full-stack request specs, you are probably going to have to write a few of them, and they can be painful to write.
+Fortunately RSpec offers a few ways to make your life easier.

 First, though, I'd like to touch on a couple of other things I do when writing request specs to get the best possible experience when working